groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/licensing-and-configuration/implement-groupdocs-annotation-java-user-roles/_index.md

 Ready to build smarter document management into your Java applications?
 Let's dive in!

-## Quick Answers
+## Quick answers
 - **What is the primary benefit of custom user roles?** They let you control who can edit, view, or comment on each annotation, ensuring security and compliance.
 - **Which library provides this functionality?** GroupDocs.Annotation for Java.
 - **Do I need a paid license to start?** No—use the free trial to develop and test the full feature set.
 - **Can I save the annotated PDF after applying roles?** Yes—call `annotator.save()` to generate a **save annotated PDF** with all permissions applied.
 - **Is batch processing supported?** Absolutely; you can process many documents or annotations in batches for better performance.

-## What Are Custom User Roles?
+## What are custom user roles?

 Custom user roles are role definitions (e.g., EDITOR, VIEWER, REVIEWER) that you assign to each `User` object.
 The role determines what actions the user can perform on an annotation—whether they can edit the content, only view it, or add replies.

-## Why Use Custom User Roles?
+## Why use custom user roles?

+Custom user roles give you fine‑grained control over who can modify, view, or comment on each annotation, which is essential for maintaining document integrity and meeting compliance requirements.
+By assigning specific permissions to each role, you reduce the risk of accidental changes and create clear audit trails.

 - **Legal document annotation** – Ensure only authorized lawyers can approve changes while paralegals can only comment.
 - **Collaboration control** – Prevent accidental overwrites by restricting edit rights.
 - **Auditability** – Track who made which changes and when, which is essential for compliance.

-## When to Use Role‑Based Annotations
+## When to use role‑based annotations?

-Before we jump into the code, let’s explore scenarios where custom user roles shine:
+Role‑based annotations are most valuable in environments where different stakeholders need distinct access levels, such as legal contracts, educational content, corporate workflows, or healthcare records.
+Implementing them ensures that only authorized users can edit critical sections while others can provide feedback or view the document safely.

-- **Legal and Compliance Documents** – Contracts, NDAs, and policy papers need strict edit permissions.
+- **Legal and compliance documents** – Contracts, NDAs, and policy papers need strict edit permissions.
-- **Educational Platforms** – Instructors (editors) vs. students (viewers).
+- **Educational platforms** – Instructors (editors) vs. students (viewers).
-- **Corporate Workflows** – Project managers (full rights) vs. team members (comments only).
+- **Corporate workflows** – Project managers (full rights) vs. team members (comments only).
-- **Healthcare Records** – Doctors, nurses, and patients each require different access levels.
+- **Healthcare records** – Doctors, nurses, and patients each require different access levels.

-## Prerequisites and Setup
+## Prerequisites and setup

 Make sure you have the following before you start: